gupta-soham/Transcript-Analyzer/README.md

 ### Key Improvements

+- **Timeline Visualization**: Interactive timeline with clickable timestamps and analysis overlays for enhanced navigation
+- **Speaker Processing**: Automatic normalization and diarization for consistent speaker identification
 - **Animations**: All expand/collapse interactions now use smooth, hardware-accelerated animations
 - **Logo**: Reusable component with theme awareness and responsive sizing
 - **Audio Processing**: Automatic transcription and timestamping for audio files